Underwater ice hockey: Competition

-The first Underwater Ice Hockey World Cup was held at Weissensee, Austria in February 2007.
+The first Underwater Ice Hockey World Cup was held at Weissensee, Austria, in February 2007.
 Finland finished first, followed by Austria and Slovakia.
-The other playing nations were Czech Republic, Germany, the Netherlands, Poland and Slovenia.
-The second Underwater Ice Hockey World Cup was held in February 2013 at Weissensee, Austria with Austria winning the championship.
+The other playing nations were the Czech Republic, Germany, the Netherlands, Poland, and Slovenia.
+The second Underwater Ice Hockey World Cup was held in February 2013 at Weissensee, Austria, with Austria winning the championship.

-The first match took place in 2005 and consisted of 2 teams.
+The first match took place in 2005 and consisted of two teams.
 The first teams were Austria; founders Christian Redl and Jaromir Foukal, versus the German team of Philipp Von Heydebreck and Knut Stender.
 This match resulted in an 8–8 tie.

-The second match took place in 2006 and also consisted of 2 teams.
-The first team was again the Austrian team consisting of Christian Redl and Jaromir Foukal and the Slovakian team of Erik Tocek and Juraj Karpis.
+The second match took place in 2006 and also consisted of two teams.
+The first team was again the Austrian team, consisting of Christian Redl and Jaromir Foukal, and the Slovakian team of Erik Tocek and Juraj Karpis.
 The game ended in a 9:8 victory for Austria.

 The next match took place in 2007 and was the first world championship.
-This game consisted of 8 teams: Austria, Germany, Finland, Holland, Slovenia, Czech Republic, Slovakia, and Poland.
-The winner of the match was Finland and the runner-up was Austria.
+This game consisted of eight teams: Austria, Germany, Finland, Holland, Slovenia, the Czech Republic, Slovakia, and Poland.
+The winner of the match was Finland, and the runner-up was Austria.

-In 2013 the second Underwater Ice Hockey World Championships took place.
-This game consisted of 2 men's teams (Austria, Germany) and 2 mixed teams (Austria B and Germany B).
-The winner of the tournament was Austria and the runner-up was Germany.
-Austria B finished 3rd.
+In 2013, the second Underwater Ice Hockey World Championships took place.
+This game consisted of two men's teams (Austria and Germany) and two mixed teams (Austria B and Germany B).
+The winner of the tournament was Austria, and the runner-up was Germany.
+Austria B finished third.
 The title decider ended in a 9:6 redemption victory for Austria.

 Rules

 Rink

 Underwater ice hockey is played upside down underneath a 6-meter-wide by 8-meter-long rink in a frozen lake, pond, or swimming pool.
 Most rinks are 3 × 6 meters, each side fronted by a goal that is fastened to the ice underneath the surface.
 Some rinks are 6 × 8 meters.
-The air temperature is generally around -5 C. The water is around 2 C. As long as the ice is frozen, natural or unnatural, it is ok for the players to play.
+The air temperature is generally around -5 C. The water is around 2 C. As long as the ice is frozen, whether natural or unnatural, it is okay for the players to play.

-The rink is completed with side hoardings as well, including sponsor names much like any typical sport, to support the funding for the event.
-The hoardings are long enough where the puck generally will not go out of bounds.
+The rink is completed with side hoardings as well, including sponsor names, much like any typical sport, to support the funding for the event.
+The hoardings are long enough that the puck generally will not go out of bounds.
 The depth of the water varies, but it is at least over 3 meters, much like a regular pool.